pdpipe/pdpipe/pdpipe/documentation.md

 ### Printing Pipelines

-A pipeline structre can be clearly displayed by printing the object:
+A pipeline structure can be clearly displayed by printing the object:

 ```python
   >>> drop_name = pdp.ColDrop("Name")